-It’s important to note that all Oracle Application Express applications are web applications.
+It’s important to note that all APEX applications are web-based applications.
 So, you need a browser, either on a mobile device, a tablet, or on a PC.
-You request the page from the URL (it has a very standard structure), through ORDS, to your database – APEX exists as a component of the Oracle Database.
+You request the page from the URL (it has a very standard structure) through ORDS to your database – APEX exists as a component of the Oracle Database.

 You can download APEX, ORDS and a Free DB (Express Edition) to run it on from oracle.com/downloads.

 Above, you can see an example of a database.
 It’s a 12C database, which can be either dedicated or PDB.
 At the bottom, you’ve SQL for queries, which you’ll probably be familiar with.
 PL/SQL stands for procedural language SQL.
-In short, PL/SQL is a powerful, mature, and feature-rich programming language for the Oracle DB.
-There are packages for string manipulation, calling web service, and everything that you’d expect from a programming language.
+In short, PL/SQL is a powerful, mature, programming language for the Oracle DB.
+There are packages for string manipulation, calling web service, and everything you’d expect from a programming language.